-Lecture presentations have been given in scholarly conferences in North and South America, Europe, Asia and the Middle East, including the American Musicological Society, the University of Southampton, the BeethovenHaus in Bonn, the Beijing Conservatory of Music, and conferences in Utrecht, Lucca and Milan.
+Lecture presentations have been given in scholarly conferences in North and South America, Europe, Asia and the Middle East, including the American Musicological Society, the University of Southampton, the BeethovenHaus in Bonn, the Beijing Conservatory of Music, the Tel Aviv Conservatory, and conferences in Utrecht, Lucca and Milan herunterladen.

 Equally in demand as a teacher abroad, Mr. Kroll served as Fulbright Professor and Artist-in-Residence in the former Yugoslavia, visiting lecturer at the University of Padua, and visiting professor at the Conservatory of Music in Würzburg, Germany.
 He has given courses, lectures and master classes at venues such as the Beijing Central Conservatory; the Shanghai Conservatory; the Bangkok Music School, Thailand; the Academies of Music in Warsaw and Krackow, Poland; the School of Music, Ljubljana, Slovenia; the Athens Conservatory, Greece; the Utrecht Early Music Festival; the Jezreel Valley Center for the Arts, Israel; and Hong Kong Baptist University.
 He is regularly invited to serve on competitions and music panels, being appointed President of the Jury of the Prague International Harpsichord Competition, and serving as a member of the music panel of the Pro Musicis Foundation.
 One of his many successful students, Mary Farbood, won the first prize at the Prague Competition; another, Marina Minkin, is one of leading harpsichordists in Israel.

 Mark Kroll’s decades of contributions to his field have been acknowledged by being honored with the Howard Mayer Brown Award for Lifetime Achievement in the Field of Early Music by Early Music America.
-His recognition as a scholar has come in the form of a Senior Fulbright Award from the Council for International Exchange of Scholars, an NEH Fellowship, a Franklin Research Grant from the American Philosophical Society, Whiting and Bogliasco Fellowships, a Weimar Stipendium, two grants from the DAAD, and an IREX award.
+His recognition as a scholar has come in the form of a Senior Fulbright Award from the Council for International Exchange of Scholars, an NEH Fellowship, Franklin Research Grants from the American Philosophical Society, Whiting and Bogliasco Fellowships, a Weimar Stipendium, two grants from the DAAD, and an IREX award.

 For his performing activities, Kroll was awarded a Solo Recitalist Grant from the NEA, two grants from the Aaron Copland Fund for Music for his recordings of contemporary American harpsichord music, and grants from Arts International and the Martha Baird Rockefeller Fund.